zlehmann/receiving-api-posts-v-000/README.md

 HTTP status codes exist to let the client know what kind of response they are getting, and what to do with it.

-The code for a redirect is `302`.
+The code for the kind of redirect that happens when we put `redirect_to` in our controller is `302`.
 When a browser makes a request, and gets a `302` code, it knows that it need to follow the "redirect" to the given link and load that page next.

+**Advanced:** The `302` redirect is considered a *temporary*, or *found* redirect, as in, "You found the right thing, but now go to this URL."
+There's other `300` codes as well, and they all deal with redirects, such as the `301` redirect, which tells the requestor that the resource they are looking for has moved permanently.
+Check out the full list of HTTP codes [here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#3xx_Redirection).

 AJAX requests don't follow redirects because they *can't*.
 If they did, then you would lose any code that happens in the `done()` function and